Thin capitalisation: practical guidance: creating agreements between HMRC and the group: statement of practice 01/12

 Contacts within HMRC

-- CTIAA Business International has oversight of the ATCA process.
+- Business Assets & International has oversight of the ATCA process.

-- The first contact for information about advance thin capitalisation agreements under this Statement of Practice should be the CRM of the business concerned, and they will engage the assistance of a transfer pricing specialist.
-If there is no known CRM, the application should be sent to the ATCA Mailbox where it will receive specialist consideration.
+- The first contact for information about advance thin capitalisation agreements under this Statement of Practice should be the CCM of the business concerned, and they will engage the assistance of a transfer pricing specialist.
+If there is no known CCM, the application should be sent to the ATCA Mailbox where it will receive specialist consideration.

 An email post box will be made available for submission of Local Compliance cases.

-- CTIS Business International’s involvement in issues relating to individual ATCAs is for the most part in a supporting or advisory role.
+- Business Assets & International’s involvement in issues relating to individual ATCAs is for the most part in a supporting or advisory role.
 It will retain oversight of the process, and direct policy in relation to ATCA work.